Parent Portal Updates:

 The following information is a review of the established arrival and dismissal procedures that have historically been in place.
 This letter is meant to inform you of the procedures and any adjustments to them so that we can maintain safe arrivals and dismissals.

 Cars are to drive in front of the school entrance.
 The designated drop off zone (the place where students can be let out of their car) is between the end of the drop off zone (where the sign is located and a staff member is standing) and the fire hydrant.
 Do not drop off students after the fire hydrant as the distance from that area to the front door is too far for proper supervision to occur.
-When students exit their car, they need to do so curb side as this is Maryland state law and safer for students.
-In other words, students should not exit on the driver side of a car but should exit on the passenger side.
+When students exit their car, they need to do so on the curbside as this is Maryland state law and safer for students.
+In other words, students should not exit on the driver's side of a car but should exit on the passenger side.
 The idea is to drop off quickly and keep the traffic flowing.
 Follow the flow of traffic back out to the stop sign and exit to Mountain Road.
 If at all possible, please make a right on to Mountain Road as those cars that make left turns tend to back up the school traffic.
-If you need to discuss things with your child or have any other needs that would slow down the flow of traffic then you should park in a parking space and walk your child to the front door so that the flow of traffic does not back up to Mountain Road.
-Under no circumstance can any car enter the bus loop!
+If you need to discuss things with your child or have any other needs that would slow down the flow of traffic, then you should park in a parking space and walk your child to the front door so that the flow of traffic does not back up to Mountain Road.
+Under no circumstances can any car enter the bus loop!
 Some parents are parking in the church parking lot next door to us.
-We are not encouraging this but if you do so, please use extra caution with the oncoming car and bus traffic.
-Respectful communication is a must among all of the adults as our students are looking to us as role models.
-Mornings can get hectic with the many demands upon us as adults such as getting to work on time, but courtesy, consideration for others, and above all, safety and orderliness with school procedures is the priority for all of us.
+We are not encouraging this, but if you do so, please use extra caution with the oncoming car and bus traffic.
+Respectful communication is a must among all adults as our students look to us as role models.
+Mornings can get hectic with the many demands upon us as adults, such as getting to work on time, but courtesy, consideration for others, and above all, safety and orderliness with school procedures are the priority for all of us.
 When everyone cooperates, the system works.

-Students who arrive to school at 9:00am or later are marked tardy (what means is students must be seated in their seat in their classroom by 9:00am or they will be marked late).
+Students who arrive at school at 8:00 am or later are marked tardy (this means students must be seated in their seat in their classroom by 8:00am or they will be marked late).
 Parents, you must pull into a parking space, park your car, and walk your child into the building to sign them in.
-Tardy students are not to be dropped off at the curb and expected to enter the building alone because of safety issues.
+Tardy students are not to be dropped off at the curb and are expected to enter the building alone because of safety issues.

 Front Door Entrance: